ilaria-manco/word2wave/README.md

 ```

 ### WaveGAN generator
 Word2Wave requires a pre-trained WaveGAN generator.
 In my experiments, I trained my own on the [Freesound Loop Dataset](https://zenodo.org/record/3967852#.YIlF931KhhE), using [this implementation](https://github.com/mostafaelaraby/wavegan-pytorch).
-To download the FSL dataset:
+To download the FSL dataset do:

 ```bash
 $ wget https://zenodo.org/record/3967852/files/FSL10K.zip?download=1
 ```

-and train following the instructions in the WaveGAN repo.
-Once trained, place it in the `wavegan` folder:
+and then train following the instructions in the WaveGAN repo.
+Once trained, place the model in the `wavegan` folder:

 ```
 📂wavegan